Online Learning FAQ's

 We cannot help with local area network (LAN), internet, or computer issues.
 This includes software compatibility issues as well as incompatible hardware.
 We do not provide technical support or training related to using your computer.

-On average how long will it take to complete any lesson?
+On average how long will it take to complete any single course?

 Each course has a summary that can be viewed by clicking on the button to the left of the course title.
 Within that summary is the “Contact Hours” which lists the approximate time a course will take to complete.
 With online learning, some participants may move faster or slower than others.
 The Contact Hours are based on an average completion time rather than an absolute completion time.

-Do the lessons need to be completed in any sequential order?
+Do the courses need to be completed in any sequential order?